iotempire/iotempower/doc/examples_help/m5stickc.rst

 M5StickC
 ========

-The M5StickC is a versatile tiny but mighty IoT development device, powered by the ESP32-S2.
+The M5StickC is a portable, easy-to-use, tiny but mighty IoT development device.

-It is a portable, easy-to-use, feature packed, open-source easy to use IoT development board.

-Here you will find an example of how to use the M5StickC node in
+Here you will find an example of how to use the M5StickC node in IoTempower.

 Example
 -------